Courses taught:

 JCM 200 is a survey of how the practices of journalism and news work in the context of a humanities course.
 Students should be able to deconstruct various stories in the news media to understand how economic, social, and ethical principles affect news reporting.
 In addition, the class covers the ethical and legal principles that guide journalists and the historical context in which the journalism evolved as a key player in democratic societies.

 This course introduces the skills required for basic news writing and reporting.
 The contents of this course are designed to help students learn how news stories are constructed and how the news industry operates.
 Writing proficiency is required for a passing grade in this course.
-A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.

 From student opinion surveys: